BSc, RMT, MBA

 Sarah graduated from Dalhousie University in 1997 with her Bachelor of Science in Kinesiology (the study of body movement).
 She then attended ITC Northumberland College for their 2200 hour massage therapy program and graduated in 1999.
 She began working in August of ’99 following successful completion of the Ontario Registration Exams.
 The Physioclinic in Woodlawn was Sarah’s first career opportunity where she worked for 9 months in a multidisciplinary environment.
 She then moved to The Massage Factor where she spent 4 years developing her skills and building a strong clientele.
 It was at The Massage Factor that Sarah met business partner Leah Poirier and they decided to open this clinic in March of 2004.

-Sarah encourages healthy living to her clients by having an active lifestyle, eating well and taking time for herself.
-She also works as a certified personal trainer at Slim Gyms.
-She wants you to care for yourself too!
+Sarah encourages healthy living to her clients and students by having an active lifestyle, eating well and taking time for herself (and for music of course :-)).

 Leila graduated from Dalhousie University in 1988 with a Bachelor of Arts and moved to Toronto shortly thereafter.
 Years later, after bartending at the Squeeze Club and working in retail and management with Body Shop Canada, she moved back to Halifax, and began a Bachelor of Science at Dalhousie.
 Part of the way through, she applied and was accepted to the West Coast College of Massage Therapy (WCCMT) in Vancouver, B.C.
 She finished the 2200-hour program and after successful completion of the British Columbia Registration Exams, became board certified in March 1998.
 Leila is currently registered with the Massage Therapy Association of Nova Scotia (MTANS).